 Image: AI-generated illustration by The Resistance Hub.

-Mao famously declared that the guerrilla must move among the people as a fish swims in the sea.
-This metaphor captures the essence of his guerrilla warfare theory: survival and success depend on deep integration with the civilian population.
-Guerrilla fighters must be indistinguishable from the people they defend, both physically and ideologically.
+Mao’s line that the guerrilla must move among the people as a fish swims in the sea captures the operational core of his theory.
+Survival and success depend on integration with the civilian population to the point where fighters are indistinguishable from the people they defend, physically and ideologically.

 For expanded definitions of the terms used in this article, see the IW & Resistance Glossary.
 For primary source documents on World War II-era unconventional operations, see the OSS Manuals collection.